 For instance, for competitive eSports titles, there is more of a performance advantage to be gained from running a 1080P 144Hz FreeSync monitor (as low as $200), than there is in running a ~$200 4K 60Hz monitor.

 Ideally, gamers would get monitors that have both a high resolution and a high refresh rate.
 And, some do opt to go that route.
 But, again, the disadvantage there is a hit to performance.
-For instance, 1440P 144Hz monitors are actually more demanding to run than 4K 60Hz monitors.
+For instance, 1440P 144Hz monitors and 1440P 240Hz monitors are actually more demanding to run than 4K 60Hz monitors.
 And, they typically cost more, too.
-In fact, there really aren’t any single-GPU setups out there that can push games on a 1440P 144Hz resolution monitor at a framerate that makes them worth it.

-So, while 1440P 144Hz monitors are kind of the pinnacle of gaming right now (although, 4K 144Hz monitors are starting to hit the market), they’re not viable options for most of the same reasons laid out above (namely, high costs associated with the hardware necessary to run them, and the difficulty in pushing them to a level where they don’t hurt your in-game performance.)
+So, while 1440P 144Hz+ monitors are kind of the pinnacle of gaming right now (although, 4K 144Hz monitors are starting to enter the scene), they’re not viable options for most of the same reasons laid out above (namely, high costs associated with the hardware necessary to run them, and the difficulty in pushing them to a level where they don’t hurt your in-game performance.)

 So, ultimately, where higher resolution monitors have failed to deliver a better experience in competitive games, higher refresh rate panels with G-Sync/FreeSync have given competitive gamers something they can actually utilize.